 What is acne?
-Acne is a condition that causes red bumps, commonly called pimples, to form on your skin.
-It is a chronic (long-term) skin problem that is common in young adults.
-Acne can last for several years without treatment, but often lasts 2 to 3 years in teenagers.
+Acne is a condition that causes red bumps, or pimples, to form on your skin.
+It is a long-term skin problem that is common in young adults.

 What causes acne?
 Acne occurs when pores become blocked with oil, dirt, or bacteria.
 Pores are openings in your skin where oil, sweat, and hair are produced.
 Acne can also be caused by overactive sweat glands or high hormone levels.

 - Touching or rubbing your skin

 - Medicines, such as birth control pills or steroids

 - Medical conditions, such as polycystic ovarian syndrome or Cushing syndrome

 What are the different types of acne?
 Acne most often appears on the face, upper chest, back, and upper arms.

 Mild acne includes blackheads, whiteheads, or small pimples.
 Whiteheads are closed, white bumps that form when the pore is completely blocked.
 Blackheads are tiny, open dark spots that form when the pore is only partly blocked.
 Pimples are inflamed bumps that contain pus.
 They are often caused by clogged pores and develop when whiteheads or blackheads get infected.

 Moderate acne includes 10 to 40 small raised solid pimples that may contain pus.